auth0/docs/articles/guides/migration-oauthro-oauthtoken.md

 ### Changes to Requests

 * The endpoint to execute token exchanges is now /oauth/token
 * [Auth0's own grant type](/api-auth/tutorials/password-grant#realm-support) is used to authenticate users from a specific connection `realm`.
-The [standard OIDC password grant](/api-auth/tutorials/password-grant) is also supported, but it does not accept Auth0-specific parameters such as `realm`.
+Auth0 supports the [standard OIDC scopes](/scopes/current#openid-connect-scopes), along with the scopes which you have defined in your [custom API](/api-auth/apis).
 * `favorite_color` is no longer a valid scope.
 * The `device` parameter is removed.
 * The `audience` parameter is optional.